COMPARATIVE STUDY OF ORGANIC FARMING IN INDIA AND CHINA

 Document 1

 Not only does it have the capacity in terms of land, labor, and technical efficiency, it has the greatest market for organic food in the world.
 This research provides an overview of organic food production in a comparative study that pits China and India.
 Introduction Organic farming has been a highly debated concept with regard to the global sustainability in food production.
 The debate has been charged by the contentious use of synthetic means of food production in order to feed a burgeoning population.
 The ability of synthetic food production to curb food shortages still lay ahead of current organic efforts.
 Other auxiliary activities like crop rotation, biological pest control, mixed cropping, and companion planting are closely associated with organic farming.
+Also, the terms organic can be loosely be termed as the avoidance of synthetic means of crop production or animal husbandry.

 Sign up to view the full document!